losizm/little-io/README.md

 `FileVisitor` as a callback to handle a set of events.

 **little-io** makes this feature a little more Scala-like.
-You make a method call to an extension method of `Path`, passing in a `PartialFunction` to handle the events you're interested in.
+You make a method call to a `Path` extension method, passing in a `PartialFunction` to handle events of interest.

 ```scala
 import java.nio.file.FileVisitResult